Matthew’s Church has been appealing for information to

 of the Great War dead in time for the 100th anniversary

-Their efforts caused a frenzy of media activity,
+of the Armistice.
+Their efforts caused a frenzy of media

-including live BBC TV coverage from the church.
+activity, including live BBC TV coverage from the

-anyone with information about the WW2 names listed
+gathering information about the WW2 names listed below.

 Mr Stone said: ‘I am particularly looking for any

 photographs in uniform, dates of birth, and short